swcarpentry/shell-novice/07-backtick.md

 ## Juggling filename extensions {.challenge}

-> When doing running an analysis program with a certain input file, it
+> When running an analysis program with a certain input file, it
 > is often required that the output has the same name as the input, but with
 > a different filename extension, e.g.
 >